MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 ### Security administrator

-This Azure Active Directory administrator role enables administrators to configure Azure Information Protection in the Azure portal as well as some aspects of other Azure services.
+This Azure Active Directory administrator role enables administrators to configure Azure Information Protection in the Azure portal and some aspects of other Azure services.

 Administrators with this role cannot run any of the [PowerShell cmdlets from the AIPService module](administer-powershell.md), or track and revoke documents for users.